sragli/ccm/README.md

 ### Embedding

-A dynamical system is the tuple (M, f, T), where M is a manifold (in our case, an Euclidean space), T is time domain and f is an evolution rule t → f<sup>t</sup> (t ∈ T) such that f<sup>t</sup> is a diffeomorphism of the manifold to itself.
+A dynamical system is the tuple (M, f, T), where M is a manifold (in our case, an Euclidean space), T is time domain and f is an evolution rule $t → f^t (t ∈ T)$ such that $f^t$ is a diffeomorphism of the manifold to itself.
 In other terms, f(t) is a diffeomorphism, for every time t in the domain T [Wikipedia](https://en.wikipedia.org/wiki/Dynamical_system).
 We define this f function as a transformation to represent the temporal distance of data points as spatial distance of states.

 According to Takens' theorem [Takens, 1981], we can predict a causal relationship between time series by analysing their shadow manifolds [Sugihara et al., 2012].
 It means that we can estimate the original attractor by embedding the original 1D time series, using time-delayed surrogate copies of it [Sugihara et al., 1990].
-Or, in a more formal way, we can construct an E-dimensional shadow manifold M<sub>x</sub> from the original one-dimensional time series X as follows:
+Or, in a more formal way, we can construct an E-dimensional shadow manifold $M_x$ from the original one-dimensional time series X as follows:

-M<sub>x</sub> = (x<sub>t</sub>, x<sub>t−τ</sub>, x<sub>t−2τ</sub>, ... x<sub>t−(E−1)τ</sub>)
+$$
+M_x = (x_t, x_{t−τ}, x_{t−2τ}, ... x_{t−(E−1)τ})
+$$

 #### Embedding dimensions